A Heavy Brigade cavalry man runs afoul of politics, punishment and prison

 Nonetheless, Keating was found guilty and languished in the prison system for over a year before boarding the Hougoumont, the last of the convict ships bound for Fremantle.
 He was in the company of sixteen other alleged Fenians court martialled in Ireland in 1866/67.
 These included Darragh and Harrington, his co-conspirators and the two deserters Hogan and Wilson.

 Keating’s Millbank prison record shows that his parents lived in Melbourne.
 One wonders if there was correspondence between them and if the authorities notified them of their son’s death.
-There are some anomalies surrounding the date of death, burial place and nature of Keating’s medical condition in WA accounts of his demise.

 Ten years after their trials, Darragh, Harrington, Hassett, Hogan and Wilson, together with a Robert Cranston were the six men who escaped Fremantle Prison and boarded the American whaler Catalpa in April 1876.